aiherder78/mltrainer-exchange/README.md

 # MLtrainer-Exchange
-Template solution to serve as front-end for machine learning hardware
+Template solution to serve as front-end for machine learning services

 With many thanks to AJ O'Neal, creator of Greenlock-Express, Mosh, for his awesome Express tutorials, and the folks at RethinkDB.